The Epidemiology of HIV in Canada

 How many new HIV infections are there in Canada (incidence)?

-According to national HIV estimates, there were 1,520 new HIV infections in Canada in 2020.
-This means that for every 100,000 Canadians, four people became HIV positive in 2020 (incidence rate).
+According to national HIV estimates, there were 1,848 new HIV infections in Canada in 2022.
+This means that for every 100,000 Canadians, five people became HIV positive in 2022 (incidence rate).

-There was a small decrease in the number of estimated new HIV infections in 2020 compared with 2018, when there were 1,760 new HIV infections.
-This decrease may be due to the negative impact of the COVID-19 pandemic on access to HIV testing.
+There was a 15% increase in the number of estimated new HIV infections in 2022 compared with 2020, when there were 1,610 new HIV infections.

 How many new HIV infections are there in the provinces and territories?

-According to national estimates, the provinces with the highest number of new HIV infections were Ontario, Saskatchewan and Quebec in 2020.
+According to national estimates, the provinces with the highest number of new HIV infections were Quebec, Ontario and Saskatchewan in 2022.
 There was significant provincial variation in the populations impacted by new HIV infections:

 Is Canada reaching the global HIV targets?

 The Joint United Nations Programme on HIV/AIDS (UNAIDS) and the World Health Organization (WHO) have established a global health sector strategy on HIV to help eliminate AIDS as a public health threat by 2030.
 Canada has endorsed this strategy.
-The strategy consists of the following targets for the years 2020 and 2025:
+The strategy consists of the following targets for the year 2025:

 - 95% of people with HIV have been diagnosed with HIV (2025)